 Columbus Regional Hospital has a long history that includes numerous awards for providing the highest quality patient care.
-Though the hospital dates back to 1917, the original characteristics have been preserved amid updates that keep the facility current.
-It's a challenge that required a construction team dedicated to the quality the hospital expects and that understands how to keep them up and running during complex renovations and additions.
-Columbus Regional Hospital turned to Pepper for its project through a design-build delivery.
-The hospital added 29,000 square feet of emergency department space, with vertical expansion capability, a 9,400-square-foot cancer center expansion and an 8,000-square-foot loading dock building with an underground tunnel to the existing hospital.
-The project also included renovations to the existing hospital space.
+Dating back to 1917, the original building features have been preserved amid updates that keep the facility current.
+It's a challenge that for its most recent hospital expansion required a construction team dedicated to preserving the quality of finishes and to keeping the hospital up and running during the complex renovation and expansion.
+The project included the following components: